-The WAMU Community Council will hold its next quarterly meeting Wednesday, April 17, 2013.
-The meeting will take place at 7 p.m. in the community room at the station, 4000 Brandywine St., NW.
+The WAMU Community Council will hold its next quarterly meeting on Wednesday, Sept.
+14, 2016.
+The meeting will take place at 7 p.m. in the community room at WAMU's new Media Center, at 4401 Connecticut Ave., NW.

 The WAMU 88.5 Community Council meets four times a year.
-Meetings are held at the station in the fourth floor community room and are open to the public.
-Laura M. Chambers is the 2012 Chair of the Council and Kent W. Lynn serves as Vice Chair.
+Meetings are held at the station in the community room and are open to the public.
+Barbara H. Bares is the Chair of the Council and Gene Sofer serves as Vice Chair.
 Dates and times for the quarterly meetings are posted on our website and announced on-air at least seven days in advance.
-Links to the minutes of the last three Quarterly Meetings are posted below.
-For further information, please call Anne Healy at (202) 885-1264 or send an e-mail to email@example.com.
+Links to the minutes of previous Quarterly Meetings are posted below.
+For further information, please call Madeleine Poore at (202) 885-1267 or send an e-mail to email@example.com.

 Every year since its reorganization in 1991, the WAMU Community Council has sponsored a series of discussion meetings with community leaders and experts on a wide variety of issues of concern to our community.
 These off-the-record discussion meetings provide background information and valuable contacts for the station's news and programming staff.
 Topics for recent Community Dialogues have included the following: "What's Working in Education in DC;" "Transportation – A Look Into the Future;" "What is the Reality for Youth in the District of Columbia;" "Using Music and Art to Address Social Tension and Help Disparate Groups Communicate;""Changing the American Dream - How the Needs and Expectations of College Students have been Affected by the Downtown in the Economy;" and an exploration of Region Forward, A Comprehensive Guide for Regional Planning and Measuring Progress in the 21st Century."